A Small Family Business: World Premiere Reviews

 In the meantime, there still appears to be a National Theatre just over Waterloo Bridge: indeed, there is also still a Barbican, and it would now be possible to spend twelve nights at RSC productions in London followed by another dozen at National Theatre productions: more than three weeks nightly play going without ever leaving one or other of the two major subsidised companies, and still they wonder why the non-musical West End is in such trouble.

-A Small Family Business is the first of his plays in many years not to have been written for and first seen at his own theatre in Scarborough.
+Even Alan Ayckbourn is now to be found over the river, where, on the Olivier stage of the National, A Small Family Business is the first of his plays in many years not to have been written for and first seen at his own theatre in Scarborough.
 A bleak, dark and ultimately very black comedy about a family finally becoming the family in a Mafia sense of that word, this would appear at first sight to share many of the themes of relative values and filial betrayal which are at the heart of another current Ayckbourn National production, Arthur Miller's A View From The Bridge.

 This is not, of course, a play in anything like that classic or tragic league; but it does suggest that, having previously separated his scripts into the dark and the light, Ayckbourn is now ready, within one admittedly faintly overlong evening, to move from the total farce of the opening sequence, where a man comes home to take his wife to bed only to find ten of his closest relatives assembled in the dark for a surprise party, through to the final and chilling spot-lit vision of a hopelessly drug-addicted daughter sitting alone in a bathroom while downstairs her parents and uncles and aunts are sorting out the disposal of an alien corpse.